Welcome to the Fatigue and Stress Analysis Lab

 - The study and development of the robust and efficient methods for durability analysis and their applications to CAE design.

 - The education of engineering leaders.

-The current research thrust areas are: multiaxial fatigue of emerging light alloys, fatigue of magnesium (Mg) spot welded joints, cyclic plasticity modeling of wrought alloys, finite deformation, and MEMS failure.
+The current research thrust areas are: multiaxial fatigue of emerging light materials, durability of advanced joining, soild state additive manufacturing, cold spray coating, cyclic plasticity modeling of wrought alloys.

 During his visit to Waterloo region last Friday, Premier Doug Ford came to campus to see Professor Michael Worswick’s Waterloo Forming and Crash Lab and experience first hand one of the largest academic laboratories for such research.

 FATSLab welcomes Mohammadreza Hirmand, a postdoctoral fellow, to the lab.